California Traffic Tickets

 Whenever a traffic law is broken, it is categorized as either an infraction, a misdemeanor, or a felony.
 Speeding tickets can be classified as any of those three, depending on the speed, the context of the surrounding, if there was injury, and if there were intoxicants involved.

-California Traffic Tickets (CATT) specializes in fighting and winning all moving violations in the state of California, and we are exclusive in offering a Guaranteed Refund–We Win or It’s Free!* California carries some of the most expensive tickets in the country.
+California Traffic Tickets (CATT) has over 10 years of experience fighting and winning all moving violations in the state of California, and we are exclusive in offering a Guaranteed Refund–We Win or Money Back!* California carries some of the most expensive tickets in the country.

 Most traffic tickets are called Infraction Violations, which are typically broken down into three categories: